MANAGEMENT & STAFF

 Originally from Palm Beach Gardens, Ms. Frank was introduced to the arts at an early age.
 She made her stage debut at age 14 in Palm Beach Opera’s production of The Magic Flute, and from there, she was captivated by the culture.
 Ms. Frank’s passions were pursued when she enrolled at The Florida State University and earned a Bachelor’s degree in music education, and later a Master’s degree in accompanying and vocal coaching from Westminster Choir College.
 Thereafter, she served as an Adjunct Professor at Palm Beach Atlantic University, an Artist in Residence for Bak Middle School of the Arts, and a Pianist/Coach for Opera New Jersey.

-After what was to be a temporary move to Naples became more permanent, Ms. Frank quickly became engaged in the arts world, met Opera Naples’ Founding Artistic Director Steffanie Pearce, and as they say…the rest is history.
+After what was to be a temporary move to Naples became more permanent, Ms. Frank quickly became engaged in the arts world and was introduced to Opera Naples, and as they say … the rest is history.

 Since joining Opera Naples, Ms. Frank has been instrumental – pun intended – in engaging Southwest Florida’s youth through the company’s student apprentice program, community outreach performances, in-school tours, and its young artist program.
 She also lends her talents as an accomplished pianist by serving as a rehearsal pianist for Opera Naples’ main productions, and as the head pianist for community concerts and ONcore appearances.